 Use a Cover Matt that is double thick and beveled.
-(Few can do this professionally at home.
-It is almost always worth the $25-40 to have a professional framer do this for you.
+(Few can do this with professional quality at home.
+It is almost always worth the $25-40 to have a local professional framer do this for you.

 For 12" to 18" prints use 3" to 4" breadth Matt.